argonne-lcf/TensorFlowFoam/README.md

 Note that steps 2 and 3 either need to be added to your `.bashrc` file or need to be executed each time a new terminal session is started.

+**Update:** The new version of the C API are for TensorFlow 2.4 and have not been tested with the contents of this repository.
+You may obtain the C API tarball for 1.15 in `misc/`.

 ### Step 3: Test that C API is running using Test_TF_C code

 After Step 2 is complete test that your API is configured correctly by executing the following code (which you can save in `hello_tf.cpp`